rossweinstein/Evolutionary-Computing-Python/README.md

 print(ec_system.stats)
 ```
 ### Testing
 I used PyUnit for all the testing in the project.
-Those tests can be seen in the [test]() folder.
+Those tests can be seen in the [test](https://github.com/rossweinstein/Evolutionary-Computing-Python/tree/master/test) folder.

 ## Outside Code
-I used [py-expression-eval](https://github.com/Axiacore/py-expression-eval) by [Axiacore](https://axiacore.com) to evaluate the string expressions in the Evolutionary Computing System.
+I used [py-expression-eval](https://github.com/Axiacore/py-expression-eval) by [Axiacore](https://axiacore.com) to evaluate the string expressions in my program.

 ## License
 MIT License